Openscapes/approach-guide/approach/tooling.md

 **#random**: Non-work banter and water cooler conversation

+**team-openscapes**: (private) ~daily checkins.
+We started this when our team grew in 2024 so that Stef and I weren’t in DMs anymore.
+Like we did during [mentor-coaching](https://openscapes.org/blog/2023-05-17-mentor-coach/index.html), we check in here daily when we’re working on Openscapes stuff to say hi and give a heads up about what we’re working on.
+For Stef, Andy, and me this is almost daily, for Liz it’s less so and when it’s makes sense for her, since she’s less time.
+We tag people when they’re needed directly so if it’s better for you to not be notified until you’re tagged that is great too.

 ### Set Slack reminders

 Here's an example of how to set a Slackbot reminder for recurring meetings, in this case, biweekly.
 Add links to "zoom link" and "notes".